Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 # ACS 3330 - Lesson 2: React Props and State

+## create-react-app is depracated what do we do?

+It looks like `npx create-react-app` (CRA) is depracated.
+What are our alternatives?

+Try these prompts with your favorite AI:

+> "create-react-app is deprecated, what alternatives are available?"

+> "Do these all work with Redux?"

+> "What about routers.
+Do these work with React Router?"

+Discuss the responses...

 ## Overview

 This lesson explores **props and state in React**, essential concepts for managing data flow in your applications.
 You will learn how to pass data between components, manage local state, and lift state to the parent for better control.

+Try these prompts with your favorite AI:

+> "What are props and state in react apps, give me a beginner, intermediate, and advanced explanation."

+> "What do mutable and immutable mean in this context?"

 ---